Leo Thompson: 2022

 In March, Thompson had his Knights contract upgraded from a development contract to a Top 30 contract, allowing him to join the NRL squad.
 In round 1 of the 2022 NRL season, he made his NRL debut for the Knights against the Sydney Roosters.

 In July, Thompson had his contract extended until the end of 2025.

 2023

 Thompson played a total of 25 matches for Newcastle in the 2023 NRL season as the club finished 5th on the table.
 Thompson played in both finals games as Newcastle were eliminated in the second week of the finals by the New Zealand Warriors.

 2024

 Thompson played 23 games for Newcastle in the 2024 NRL season as the club finished 8th and qualified for the finals.
 He played in their elimination finals loss against North Queensland.

 2025

 On 3 January, Thompson signed a four-year deal to join the Canterbury-Bankstown Bulldogs from 2026 onwards.
+Thompson played 16 games for Newcastle in the 2025 NRL season as the club finished bottom of the table receiving the Wooden Spoon.

+2026

+Thompson played 19 matches for the Canterbury outfit in the 2026 NRL season as they finished 12th on the table missing the finals.